 I’m sure you’ve seen motorhomes or campers zipping past you on the highway sporting one of those sticker maps showing all the states they’ve visited in less than 6 months.

-And oftentimes, RVers post on social media groups bragging “I traveled 15,000 miles, stayed in 50 different campgrounds, went to 20 National Parks; all in 3 months!”
+And oftentimes, RVers brag on social media groups “I traveled 15,000 miles, stayed in 50 different campgrounds, went to 20 National Parks; all in 3 months!”

 Coming from a seasoned RVer’s perspective, I tend to chuckle and think ‘what’s their hurry’?